spdustin/nws-api-client-python/README.md

 import os

 async def main():
+    # The National Weather Service would like to know who is
+    # using their API.
+Please include a user agent with all
+    # API requests where value = your company name and email
+    # (a contactable email address).
+This is the same as the
+    # HTTP header 'User-Agent'.
+They'd also like to be able
+    # to contact you if there's an issue with your API usage.
     async with NwsClient(
         user_agent=os.getenv("NWSCLIENT_USER_AGENT", ""),
     ) as nws_client:

         res = await nws_client.alerts_query_async()

+        assert res is not None

         # Handle response
         print(res)